lydiatroup/workshop/Lloyd.md

 ## HIGH RESOLUTION GLOBAL GRIDDED DATA FOR USE IN POPULATION STUDIES

-# definitions
+# Definitions and Response
-scale is the area the dataset covers disaggregation is the breaking down of data into smaller categories, in this case into administrative boundaries adminsrative areas are the ways a country is broken up into smaller municipalities with different levels of control / authority grid cells / rasters uniform distribution / proportional allocation: uses the assumption that the population of a grid cell is an exclusive function of land area in that grid cell
+scale is the area the dataset covers disaggregation is the breaking down of data into smaller categories, in this case into administrative boundaries administrative areas are the ways a country is broken up into smaller municipalities with different levels of control / authority grid cells / rasters uniform distribution / proportional allocation: uses the assumption that the population of a grid cell is an exclusive function of land area in that grid cell